Human Body Donation Programme for Medical Science

 Once we have received your completed and signed Last Will Statement Form, we will send you a special card to keep with your personal documents.
 We will be notified of your death on the phone by Your family members or other persons specified in your Last Will Statement Form.
 The Institute of Anatomy will take care of bringing the remains to the Lithuanian University of Health Sciences.
 Outside working hours, at weekends and on public holidays, you can contact us on the mobile phone numbers listed in this information sheet.

-Your body will be kept at the Institute of Anatomy for up to 3 years due to the nature of embalming and the length of the study of human anatomy.
-At the expiry of the storage period of your embalmed body at the Institute of Anatomy, it will be cremated or, if you wish, buried without cremation.
-The coffin or urn containing your cremated remains will be buried in the Kaunas City Cemetery plot, where the Lithuanian University of Health Sciences buries human remains used for scientific research and studies and takes care of their graves.
-If you wish your remains or the urn containing your cremated remains to be buried in another place, this must be specified in your Last Will Statement.
+Your remains will stay in the Institute of Anatomy for up to three years.
+This period of storage of your remains is determined by the characteristics of embalming the remains and the duration of studies of the anatomy of the human body.
+After the storage period of your embalmed remains at the Institute of Anatomy has ended, your remains will be cremated.
+The urn with your cremated remains will be buried in the gravesite of the Kaunas City Cemetery, where the Lithuanian University of Health Sciences buries and cares for human remains used for scientific research and studies.
+If you wish, for the urn with Your cremated remains to be buried in a different place, You must indicate this in your Last Will and Testament.

-When completing the Last Will Statement Form, you will be asked to name at least three close ones who will sign a commitment to notify the Institute of Anatomy of your death.
+When completing the Last Will and Testament, you must indicate at least 1-3 relatives who will sign a commitment to notify the Institute of Anatomy of your death.